Myanmar Airways International: Early years

-Co. took an 11% share and Myanma Airways retained 40%.
+On December 5, 2000, Singapore-based Region Air signed a long-term joint venture agreement with Myanmar Airways International (MAI), acquiring a 49% stake.
+The agreement, which took effect on January 1, 2001, involved Region Air providing management, marketing, accounting, finance strategy, technical, and operations management.

 In 2001, a new corporate identity and aircraft livery were rolled out and the company completed its first major cabin-crew-upgrading program.
 In 2002, the airline obtained new International Air Transport Association (IATA) airline designator codes and joined both the IATA Multilateral Interline Traffic Agreement (MITA) and IATA Clearing House.
 The airline sent 122 employees on training courses at Malaysia Airlines and Royal Brunei Airlines training centers.
 In 2003, MAI launched a code-share agreement with Thai Airways International on the Bangkok-Yangon-Bangkok route.
-The company also has code-sharing with Malaysia Airlines, Qatar Airways and Jetstar Asia Airways.
+The company also has code-sharing with Malaysia Airlines, Qatar Airways and Jetstar Asia.
 In 2004, the airline took delivery of new uniforms for ground staff and recruited a further 16 new cabin-crew trainees.

 In February 2007, the foreign management team under Region Air Myanmar (HK) Ltd. transferred its control to MAI.